zlangner/NSubstitute.Community.Logging/README.md

 # Introduction
-NSubstitute.Logging is a collection of helper methods that make it easy to inject substitute loggers into an IServiceProvider and verify that specific logging activity occurred.
+NSubstitute.Community.Logging is a collection of helper methods that make it easy to inject substitute loggers into an IServiceProvider and verify that specific logging activity occurred.

 # Getting Started fake
-First install NSubstitute.Logging into your Test project from the internal nuget server.
+First install NSubstitute.Community.Logging into your Test project from the internal nuget server.

 ## Substitute Logger
 Just call `.AddSubstituteLoggers()` on your ServiceCollection before buiding it into an IServiceProvider to add ILoggerFactory, ILogger, and ILogger<T> generated using NSubstitute.